 There are tons of genuinely good people in the world and probably many already in your life.
 You just need to shift your focus on them.
-Take a moment to reflect on the people who have taken the time to give you a call just to see how you were doing, the ones where, when you meet after a long time, it feels like no time has passed.
+Take a moment to reflect on the ones where, when you meet after a long time, it feels like no time has passed.

 Genuine people have a positive energy about themselves that rubs off on you.
 You can tell by how they make eye contact with you, how they smile at you, how they interact with you – it’s all about making a healthy connection.
 When you’re in their presence, you feel normal, complete, and right.

-From my own experience, I have met some amazing, kind-spirited people by regularly attending an exercise class at my local gym.
+From my own experience, I have met some kind-spirited people by regularly attending an exercise class at my local gym.
 We just clicked.
 That’s how you know the connection is good – because you feel it.
 The instructor is awesome and her energy just resonates throughout the entire class.
 And what has strengthened the bond between us has been the class itself.
 Our camaraderie has become a source of motivation to come together each week and unleash our positive energy into an environment where everyone else has the same goal: self-improvement and empowerment.

 So if you’re at a point in your life where you could use a good dose of positive people, consider what has worked for me: start going to the gym (if you aren’t already) and enroll in a group class, as a starting point.
 Or get involved in a charitable cause, like a marathon run to raise funds for medical research.
 What better way to begin developing healthy connections than in an environment where everyone around you is happily working towards their own goals for self-improvement?
 Not only will it motivate you to fulfill your own health and fitness goals, but you will begin attracting the right people before you know it.